Vivek Dahiya (admiral): Naval career

-Dahiya attended the naval higher command course at Naval War College, Goa.
-He took over as the Officer-in-charge of his alma mater, the Navigation and Direction School.
+Dahiya attended the naval higher command course at Naval War College, Goa where he was awarded the FOC-in-C South Silver Medal.
+In April 2016, he took over as the Officer-in-charge of his alma mater, the Navigation and Direction School.
 He also served as the Command Plans Officer of the Eastern Naval Command as well as the Naval Assistant (NA) to the Flag Officer Commanding-in-Chief Eastern Naval Command.